sartak/advent-of-code/2023/README.md

 Insert rant here about how I'm feeling punished for solving the general problem statement rather than the specific input set they gave.

+# Day 9

+Can't complain too much.
+It went a little slower than I would have liked, mostly due to the sleep deprivation caused by the past week of midnight programming puzzles.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |